Homepage of Professor Ottmar Edenhofer

 The paper "Economic mitigation challenges: how further delay closes the door for achieving climate targets" is now available in Environmental Research Letters.
 Link

-Professor Ottmar Edenhofer’s research explores the impact of induced technological change on mitigation costs and mitigation strategies, as well as the design of instruments for climate and energy policy.
+His research work is concentrating on strategies to mitigate climate change, questions of growth- and development theory, public finance, questions of distributional effects of climate policy instruments, game theoretic aspects of designing international agreements and last but not least energy economic aspects.
 He specializes in the Economics of Atmospheric Stabilization, Social Cost-Benefit Analysis, Sustainability Theory, Economic Growth Theory, Environmental Economics, Welfare Theory and General Intertemporal Equilibrium Theory.
 He leads and coordinates several externally funded research projects and was a Lead Author for the Fourth Assessment Report of the IPCC from 2004 until 2007.
-In 2005 he became a Fellow of the Hanse Institute for Advanced Study in Delmenhorst.
 Currently he supervises several PhD students and Master students.

 Professor Ottmar Edenhofer (born 1961 in Bavaria) studied Economics and Philosophy at the University of Munich and holds a diploma in Economics from Ludwig-Maximilians-Universität Munich (Prädikatsexamen) and a BA in Philosophy (“summa cum laude”) from the Munich School of Philosophy (Hochschule für Philosophie).
 During his studies he founded his own enterprise, and between 1991 and 1993 led a humanitarian aid organisation in Bosnia.
 After working as a research assistant at the Technical University Darmstadt, he wrote his Ph.D. thesis in Economics (“summa cum laude”) in 1999.
 He accepted the professorship at the TU Berlin in 2008.